Signed in as:

 Anne Brown, First Bess, in "Porgy and Bess," and muse for the Gershwin brothers

-Bessie Allison Buchannan, Dancer; Singer; First African-American Assemblywoman in N.Y.S.
+Bessie Allison Buchanan, Dancer; Singer; First African-American Assemblywoman in N.Y.S.

 Daddy Grace, Minister; Owner of 555 Edgecombe Avenue